 The Irish arm of the global movement Dress For Success is a Not For Profit designed to give women from underprivileged backgrounds better chances at landing a job.
 The company was originally set up to give women access to clothes for interviews so that they can give themselves a better chance of getting the job.
 Now the company also job coaching and a network of companies that prospective women can avail of it they want to join or rejoin the workforce.

-Employmum was created by Karen O’Reilly, a professional accountant with over 20 years experience.
-Employmum is about finding the perfect solutions for employers and employees – we match employers with flexible and remote roles to our high calibre candidates seeking flexibility.
+Flexible Recruitment agencies, Employmum and Employflex, were created by Karen O’Reilly, a professional accountant with over 20 years experience.
+Karen and her team are all about finding the perfect solutions for employers and employees – we match employers with flexible and remote roles to our high calibre candidates seeking flexibility.

-Our back up dream team of HR consultants, Coaches and Change Managers can help make your company a flexible place to work.
-We also offer training for employees and employers to navigate the world of remote work.
+Their back up dream team of HR consultants, Coaches and Change Managers can help make your company a flexible place to work.
+They also offer training for employees and employers to navigate the world of remote work.

 To date they have had a 93% success rate in placing candidates, 4019k, they currently have active flexible jobs seekers on their database and a 96% Candidate satisfaction rate